 Buy local and seasonal

-Planning meals in advance and using up leftovers reduces wasted food, and avoiding junk foods and processed foods reduces packaging waste.
+Planning meals in advance and using up leftovers reduces wasted food.
+Avoiding junk foods and processed foods reduces packaging waste.
 Eating simply reduces the amount of food you need to buy.
+See Love Food Hate Waste for loads more ideas and recipes.

 Join the food sharing revolution.
-Olio is a free app that connects people and businesses so that surplus groceries, food nearing its sell-by date in-store, home-grown vegetables etc can be shared instead of thrown away.
+Olio is a free app that connects people with each other and with local shops so that surplus groceries, food nearing its sell-by date in-store, home-grown vegetables etc can be shared instead of thrown away.
 It can be used for non-food household items too.
-See Olio

-If you don’t feel like cooking, the app Too Good To Go links users with restaurants selling surplus food at very low prices rather than throwing it away.
+Or the app Too Good To Go links users with shops and restaurants selling surplus food at very low prices rather than throwing it away.

 Grow your own

 If possible, grow some or all of your own veg.
 If you don’t have a garden, you may be able to rent an allotment or join with a community garden group.
-At the very least, you can grow your own beansprouts on a windowsill – see Start sprouting
+At the very least, you can grow your own sprouted seeds and beans on a windowsill – see Start sprouting